Timinator2000/Algorithm_X/13 - coloring your requirements/01 - coloring your requirements.md

 Going back to the analogy of tiles on a gameboard, the concept of coloring allows tiles to overlap.
 However, it is critical that the tiles be identical at the point of overlap.
 In his book, Knuth uses an example of building a word search puzzle.
 Given a list of words and a grid, put all the words on the grid, including horizontal words, vertical words, diagonal words and certain amount of overlap.

-# Constructing a Word Search
+# Example: Constructing a Word Search

 Constructing a word search is a great fit for Algorithm X, until we get to the overlapping locations.
 What are the mandatory requirements?
 Each word must be placed somewhere on the grid.
 Are there any optional requirements?
 Each square of the grid may be covered by a letter, or it may be left empty, later to be filled with a letter that is not part of the solution.
 What about actions?
 Each action is simply putting a word on the grid at a specified location and in a specified direction.